PTSD Counseling & Treatment

 Online options for PTSD therapy after a traumatic event

 If you’re considering treatment for PTSD, online therapy can be a reachable and convenient option.
-If you have difficulty leaving your home or live in a remote area, online therapy may offer options you might not have otherwise had.
+If you have difficulty leaving your home or living in a remote area, online therapy may offer options you might not have otherwise had.
 Online therapy also tends to be more affordable than traditional therapy.

 As we mentioned above, CBT can be a common therapy for PTSD.
 It tends to also be one of the most well-studied therapy options for treating PTSD online.
 U.S. Veterans Affairs has studied whether patients respond effectively to online CBT compared to traditional in-person therapy.
 One recent study looked at 132 veterans and found that delivering CBT online can be as good as conducting therapy in person.